 How to Choose the Best KOI Food

-Your koi fish are a long term investment that require food to help them grow into full adults.
-Selecting the best koi food for your fish will require a little bit of planning and budget for best long term growth and over all health results.
+Your koi fish is a long term investment that requires food to help them grow into full adults.
+Selecting the best koi food for your fish will require a little bit of planning and budget for best long term growth and overall health results.

 Pellets or Flake Koi Food?